javicarela/prebet/README.md

 # Actual best algorithm
 <img src="https://raw.githubusercontent.com/javicarela/prebet/main/plots/performance_x_algorithm.jpeg" width="600">
+Currently, the algorithm is profitable for 1 out of the 4 seasons in which training and testing have been conducted

 # Prebet

 This repository contains all the components necessary to extract, manage, and analyze NBA game data, implement machine learning algorithms for prediction, and evaluate profitability.